 Pediatric Dentistry: Building Good Habits for Life

-At Dennis R. Lockney, DDS, PA, pediatric dentistry is about more than bright, healthy smiles.
-Dr. Lockney wants to make sure your child’s visit to our Concord, NC dentist clinic is rewarding and fun, so there’s no fear of “next time”.
-Dr. Lockney takes the extra time to earn the trust of both you and your child, to make sure each trip to the dentist is a pleasant, calm experience.
+At Lockney Dental, pediatric dentistry is about more than bright, healthy smiles.
+We want to make sure your child’s visit to our Concord, NC dental office is rewarding and fun, so there’s no fear of “next time”.
+Dr. Lockney and Dr. Ty take the extra time to earn the trust of both you and your child, to make sure each trip to the dentist is a pleasant, calm experience.

 We encourage you and your child to ask questions and are always happy to address any concerns you have as a parent.
 We offer empathetic oral health education and use simple explanations to answer your child’s questions and reassure them.
 If your child is anxious, ask us about laughing gas that could make their appointment more relaxing.

 Your Child's First Visit To The Dentist

-As a parent himself, Dr. Lockney understands that you want the best for your child.
+Our team understands that you want the best for your child.
 At Dennis R. Lockney, DDS, PA, we focus on providing the highest quality pediatric dentistry care possible.
-It’s completely normal for a child to be unsure or nervous about their first dental visit, but at Dennis R. Lockney, DDS, PA, they don’t have to be!
+It’s completely normal for a child to be unsure or nervous about their first dental visit, but at Lockney Dental, they don’t have to be!
 Our practice is designed to make your child comfortable and excited to visit the dentist.

 Pediatric Dental Checkups

 The American Academy of Pediatric Dentists (AAPD) advises that children be seen for a checkup every 6 months.
-These visits allow Dr. Lockney to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
-Dr. Lockney may suggest additional checkups if your child is more susceptible to cavities, or if your child is showing signs of orthodontic problems.
+These visits allow Dr. Lockney and Dr. Ty to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
+We may suggest additional checkups if your child is more susceptible to cavities, or if your child is showing signs of orthodontic problems.

-Dental fluoride treatments are safe and effective in decreasing the amount of cavities in children.
-Dr. Lockney often recommends fluoride treatments along with dental sealants to protect your child’s teeth.
-Fluoride acts as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.
+Dental mineral treatments are safe and effective in decreasing the amount of cavities in children.
+Dr. Lockney and Dr. Ty often recommend mineral treatments along with dental sealants to protect your child’s teeth.
+These minerals act as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.